-Very recently described as a new mineral species, this matrix specimen features intergrown, translucent, disc-shaped crystals, to 4 mm across, of pastel pink marshallsussmanite.
+This matrix specimen features intergrown, translucent, disc-shaped crystals, to 4 mm across, of pastel pink schizolite.
 There are also a few lustrous, blackish brown crystals of aegirine, to 4 mm in length, attached.
-This rare sodium, calcium, manganese silicate is named for the prominent Tucson area collector, Marshall Sussman, who specializes in Namibian and South African minerals.
-Only two fairly small pockets were found, as yet, to my knowledge.
 This was mined in the second pocket of late 2013.